okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

     1. From your Admin Console, select **Directory** > **People**.
 The list of Okta users for your org appears.

     1. Find the user that you imported and click the user's name.
-    1. Once the user account appears, click **Profile**.
+    1. After the user account appears, click **Profile**.
 The Profile screen shows the user's attributes.
 Verify that the supported attribute values were imported properly.

         ![Displays the User Profile Attributes dialog.](/img/oin/scim_check-attributes-19.png "User Profile Attributes")